sensible-hq/sensible-docs/readme-sync/v0/api/1000 - api-tutorial/1000 - api-tutorial-sync.md

 hidden: false
 ---

 Try out the most commonly used endpoint, the  [/extract endpoint](https://sensiblehq.readme.io/reference#rate-confirmations).
 This endpoint accepts a document (PDF or image file) and returns extracted data synchronously.

+Audience
+---

+If you're new to APIs, use this tutorial to return meaningful document data from an example insurance quote.

-To run a quick API command, also check out the [quickstart](doc:quickstart).
+To instead run a quick "hello world" API command without prerequisites, check out the [quickstart](doc:quickstart).

 Prerequisites
 ---